-- 1. Supervision will concern patients seen at WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg, its agencies, and affiliates. - 2.
+- 1. Supervision will concern patients seen at WVU Medicine: Behavioral Medicine & Psychiatry- Martinsburg, its agencies, and affiliates. - 2.
 Interns receive at least four hours of supervision per week.
-They will receive three hours of scheduled individual supervision per week, one half-hour of individual supervision of group therapy per week, and 90 minutes of group supervision for assessment per week. - 3.
+They will receive three hours of scheduled individual supervision per week and 90 minutes of group supervision for assessment per week. - 3.
 Regularly scheduled supervision times will be established at the start of each supervisory relationship by mutual arrangement between supervisee and supervisor.
 Occasionally a regular time will have to be missed, but arrangements to make up missed supervision sessions should be made whenever possible.
 It is the responsibility of the person canceling a supervision session to make every effort to find an alternative time to meet. - 4.
 The absolute minimum requirement for face-to-face supervision hours during the semester are: 24 hours with each supervisor. - 5.
 Supervisors are also expected to be available on an as-needed basis for consultation between regularly scheduled meeting times.